 Christine provided a document with details on submitting a letter of inquiry to the Sloan Foundation.
 She wondered if it would be better to submit at the end of 2012 or beginning of 2013.
 Susan Russell-Robinson thought it might be better to submit around December 10.
 She thought there might be very few submissions at that time.
 (Action to be taken: Aiming to have letter of inquiry submitted by December 10).
 Christine agreed to have a very rough draft available by October 31 so that the Steering Committee can finalize the letter by November 10.

 Susan also mentioned that the core idea needs to be very strong and centered on the Gulf of Maine.
 She mentioned that there is a strong sense of place around the Gulf of Maine.
 She mentioned using research from the surveys to point at the strong interest in climate change and eutrophication.
 The application would allow changes to be seen over time.
 The letter needs to be tight and clear that it is backed up by a large group of people.
-What do we want the photos to show over time: clean beaches, sea level rise, etc?
+What do we want the photos to show over time: clean beaches, sea level rise, etc? there was a suggestion of using Geocaching sites as well.

 Christine mentioned that she feels there is a strong need for outreach with the proposal.
 She would like to see “kits” distributed to college professors for their classes, etc. Susan thought that part of additional possible EC funds could be for someone to look into this with more detail.
+Christine also mentioned having press release for the APP once it is developed.

 Adria thought that the true proposal could benefit from some case studies/examples of sites so that visitors to the sites would know how to orient their images.
 Christine thought that a Steering Committee member or Christine should be the first to visit each sentinel site.
 That way a user could look at those original images for guidance.